Muographic Image Upsampling with Machine Learning for Built Infrastructure Applications: Discussion

-The performance of the `unknown' object class is generally satisfactory but leaves room for improvement.
+The performance of the `unknown' object class was generally satisfactory but leaves room for improvement.
 This class is particularly challenging to analyse due to its significant variety and density variations.
-High-density materials, such as uranium and lead tend to exhibit greater smearing, which can negatively impact Dice scores by increasing false positives.
+High-density materials, such as uranium and lead, tend to exhibit greater smearing, which can negatively impact Dice scores by increasing false positives.
 Conversely, low-density materials, such as air and water, also contribute to lower Dice scores due to their propensity for false positives.
-The purpose of this class is to provide the model with a miscellaneous category for objects that do not fall into the predefined categories of rebar, tendon ducts, or air voids.
+The purpose of this class is to provide the model with a miscellaneous category for objects that do not fall into the predefined categories of rebar, tendon ducts, or~air voids.
 Further analysis of this class, broken down by material composition and size, would provide a clearer understanding of how objects with varying densities perform.
-Additionally, evaluating models using objects with unseen densities and shapes may provide better insight to the success of this class' objective.
+Additionally, evaluating models using objects with unseen densities and shapes may provide better insight to the success of this class'~objective.

-Visual representations of X-Y plane segmentation outputs are shown in Figure~\ref{XY_ims}, revealing several challenges.
-The noisy original 1-day image struggles to perform any form of accurate segmentation map --- note that it is predicting tendon duct pixels around the edges; the model is `guessing' tendons to exist in low-sample edge regions.
-Low-sampled upsampled images (panels (a) on the right hand side) which are absent of high noise fluctuations show a much better performance, however seem to struggle to segment all rows of rebar despite being clearly visible.
-This lack of spatial context limits the model's ability to accurately interpret the full geometry of the objects, (in complex structures like cylindrical tendon ducts and rebar grids) where straight-edge detection and thicknesses are slightly lacking.
-In addition to these issues, there are a small number of artefacts exhibited at the top of the images where the shadow of a horizontal tendon duct is present.
-Many of these are caused by the limited context size of the 4$\times$4 convolutional kernels, which are unable to make predictions based on pixels outwith this area.
+Visual representations of the X--Y plane segmentation outputs are shown in Figure~\ref{XY_ims}, revealing several challenges.
+The noisy original 1-day image struggled to perform any form of accurate segmentation map---note that it is predicting tendon duct pixels around the edges; the model is `guessing' tendons to exist in low-sample edge regions.
+Low-sampled upsampled images (panels (a) on the right hand side) which were absent of high noise fluctuations showed a much better performance; however, they seemed to struggle to segment all rows of rebar despite being clearly visible.
+This lack of spatial context limits the model's ability to accurately interpret the full geometry of the objects (in complex structures like cylindrical tendon ducts and rebar grids), where straight-edge detection and thicknesses are slightly lacking.
+In addition to these issues, there are a small number of artefacts exhibited at the top of the images where the shadow of an x-aligned tendon duct is present.
+Many of these are caused by the limited context size of the 4~$\times$~4 convolutional kernels, which are unable to make predictions based on pixels outwith this~area.

-\subsubsection{A Solution to Smearing Artefacts}
+\subsubsection{A Solution to Smearing~Artefacts}